-Name Age Farmer Mac Positions Held and Professional Experience Timothy L. Buzby 47 President and Chief Executive Officer.
-Mr. Buzby was appointed Chief Executive Officer on October 3, 2012.
-Prior to October 2012, Mr. Buzby was Farmer Mae's Senior Vice President - Chief Financial Officer beginning April 2009 and Treasurer beginning October 2009.
+Name Age Farmer Mac Positions Held and Professional Experience Timothy L. Buzby 48 President and Chief Executive Officer.
+Mr. Buzby was appointed to serve as Chief Executive Officer on October 3, 2012.
+Prior to October 2012, Mr. Buzby was Farmer Mac's Senior Vice President - Chief Financial Officer beginning April 2009 and Treasurer beginning October 2009.
 Prior to April 2009, Mr. Buzby was Vice President - Controller of Farmer Mac from June 2003 through April 2009 and Acting Treasurer from October 2008 through April 2009.
 Mr. Buzby graduated from James Madison University with a Bachelor of Business Administration in Accounting in 1991, earned his Certified Public Accountant license, and began his career as an auditor and financial services consultant with KPMG.
 After leaving KPMG in 1997, Mr. Buzby served as the Chief Financial Officer for two regional residential mortgage companies prior to joining Farmer Mac.
-R. Dale Lynch 49 Executive Vice President - Chief Financial Officer and Treasurer.
-Mr. Lynch was appointed to serve as Chief Financial Officer and Treasurer on February 6, 2013.
+R. Dale Lynch 50 Executive Vice President - Chief Financial Officer and Treasurer.
+Mr. Lynch was appointed to serve as Chief Financial Officer and Treasurer effective February 6, 2013.
 Mr. Lynch was promoted to Executive Vice President from Senior Vice President on February 3, 2015.
 Prior to his appointment as Farmer Mac's Chief Financial Officer, Mr. Lynch served as Vice President of Finance at U.S. Silica Holdings, Inc. from 2011 to 2012.
 Prior to that, he served as Executive Vice President of Finance of Allied Capital Corporation from 2004 to 2010.
 From 1989 to 2004, Mr. Lynch held various investment banking and analyst positions with Lehman Brothers, Deutsche Bank, and Merrill Lynch.
-J. Curtis Covington 60 Senior Vice President - Agricultural Finance.
-Prior to becoming an executive officer of Farmer Mac on January 26, 2015, Mr. Covington served as the Managing Director for the Ag and Rural Banking division at Bank of the West, where he was responsible for managing the growth and performance of Bank of the West's regional agricultural loan portfolio.
+John C. Covington 61 Senior Vice President - Agricultural Finance.
+Mr. Covington was appointed to serve as Senior Vice President - Agricultural Finance effective January 26, 2015.
+Prior to joining Farmer Mac, Mr. Covington served as the Managing Director for the Ag and Rural Banking division at Bank of the West, where he was responsible for managing the growth and performance of Bank of the West's regional agricultural loan portfolio.
 Prior to joining Bank of the West in 2006, Mr. Covington worked in various loan production and management roles in the Farm Credit System and as a credit administrator at Rabobank, N.A.
 Since 1984, Mr. Covington has served as an adjunct faculty member in the Department of Agricultural Economics and Craig School of Business at California State University.
-Mr. Covington earned a Bachelor of Science degree in Finance from the University of Southern California and a Masters degree in Agribusiness from Santa Clara University.
-Mr. Covington served as the past Chairman of the Agricultural & Rural Bankers Committee of the American Bankers Association and serves as the the current Chairman of the Risk Management Association's Agriculture & Agribusiness Credit & Risk Management Round Table.
-Stephen P. Mullery 49 Senior Vice President - General Counsel and Secretary.
-Mr. Mullery was appointed Senior Vice President - General Counsel and Secretary on June 8, 2012.
+Mr. Covington earned a Bachelor of Science degree in Finance from the University of Southern California and a Master's degree in Agribusiness from Santa Clara University.
+Mr. Covington served as the past Chairman of the Agricultural & Rural Bankers Committee of the American Bankers Association and serves as the current Chairman of the Risk Management Association's Agriculture & Agribusiness Credit & Risk Management Round Table.
+Stephen P. Mullery 50 Senior Vice President - General Counsel and Secretary.
+Mr. Mullery was appointed to serve as Senior Vice President - General Counsel and Secretary on June 8, 2012.
 Prior to that appointment, he served as Farmer Mac's Assistant General Counsel starting in 2000 and then Deputy General Counsel starting in 2009.
-Mr. Mullery was an associate in the Washington, D.C. office of the law firm Cadwalader, Wickersham & Taft from 1995 to 2000.
+From 1995 to 2000, Mr. Mullery was an associate in the Washington, D.C. office of the law firm Cadwalader, Wickersham & Taft, where he focused on matters involving securitization, corporate finance, commercial real estate, and GSE regulation.
+Mr. Mullery received his undergraduate degree from Harvard College and graduated summa cum laude from Notre Dame Law School.